Joint Debiased Representation Learning and Imbalanced Data Clustering: Introduction

-Our main contributions in this work can be summarized as follows: (i) We propose a novel end-to-end deep learning framework to jointly learn deep statistical representations and image clusters from an unlabeled image dataset. (ii) We develop a statistical pooling unit that learns to convey useful statistics about the data distribution such as mean, variance, and cardinality to effectively tackle challenges associated with out-of-distribution samples and data imbalance problem. (iii) We mitigate problems associated with small disjuncts by modifying target distribution.
-The modified target distribution takes cluster frequencies and the frequency of samples per cluster. (iv) We achieve state-of-the-art performance on imbalanced image clustering.
-Our experimental results show that the proposed framework achieves competitive performance on balanced image clustering and learns deep representations that can be transferred to other tasks and datasets.
+The main contributions in this work can be summarized as follows: \begin{itemize} \item We propose a novel end-to-end deep learning framework to jointly learn deep debiased representations and image clustering. \item We develop a statistical pooling block that learns to convey useful statistics about the data distribution such as mean, variance, and cardinality to effectively tackle challenges associated with out-of-distribution samples and data imbalance problem. \item We mitigate problems associated with small disjuncts and under-clustering by designing a new clustering loss function. \item We achieve comparable performance on imbalanced image clustering.
+Our experimental results show that the proposed framework achieves competitive performance on balanced image clustering and learns deep representations that can be transferred to other tasks and datasets. \end{itemize}